-This season Mae Heydorn is singing the title role in Café Europa, a new chamber opera by Christoph Renhart, in collaboration with the Serbian National Theatre & Opera and the Portuguese Philharmonic Orchestra, which had its premiere at the Festival de Ópera de Óbidos in Portugal.
+Last season Mae Heydorn sang the title role in Café Europa, a new chamber opera by Christoph Renhart, in collaboration with the Serbian National Theatre & Opera and the Portuguese Philharmonic Orchestra, which had its premiere at the Festival de Ópera de Óbidos in Portugal.

 Other contemporary performances include the world premiere of Opera Mums with Bryony Kimmings streamed on BBC4 and Birtwistle’s The Mask of Orpheus at English National Opera.